nes-lab/shepherd/docs/dev/v2_improvements.md

 ### Virtual Harvester

 - either harvest right away (MPPT, constant voltage) -> iv-stream
-- or defer the harvesting by sampling ivcurves (or isc & voc)
+- or defer the harvesting by sampling ivsurface / curves (or isc & voc)
 - configurable by 10 parameters